bespinian/blog/content/posts/git-the-important-parts/index.md

 This blog post is the first part of a three-part series adapted from a GitOps webinar series which we co-produced together with our friends at [VSHN](https://www.vshn.ch/).

-In this first part we will look at Git and what is important when using it in a team.
+In this first part, we will look at Git and what is important when using it in a team.
 The second part will be about Infrastructure as Code, a handy concept which helps to unify environments and be aware of the exact changes made to different parts of your infrastructure.
 In the third and last part, we will combine these ideas and delve into the concept of GitOps.
 Following these principles can help your team to improve the communication, investigate issues more easily and work more efficiently.
-Be aware though, that there are several caveats when adapting these concepts.
+Be aware, though, that there are several caveats when adapting these concepts.
 That’s why we will also look into some common pitfalls and speak about our experience getting teams started with these tools.

 If you have questions, feel free to post them as comments on this blog post.
 If you would rather sit back and enjoy this part as a webinar, then you may head over to [the recording on YouTube](https://www.youtube.com/watch?v=jGEDq4gz3zA).